milen-patel/cpu_tutorial/_parts/part07.md

 * Use the rule $$X*1$$ to further simplify the expression to its final form:

 <div style="text-align: center;"><strong>$$C(A \oplus B) + AB$$</strong></div>

+**Aside: If you are wondering how I knew some of the boolean identities or expressions to substitute, you can find a list of boolean identities in our appendix.
+Usually, you won't have to memorize these, so we aren't going to concern ourselves with understanding their particularities.**

 Now we have both of our equations.
 The equation for the Sum bit is **$$A \oplus B \oplus C$$** and the equation for the carry over bit is **$$C(A \oplus B) + AB$$**.
 We can now build our circuit which is below: